KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Essentials.md

 # Keyboard

-This article describes the KeyboardKit keyboard types.
+This article describes the essential KeyboardKit types.

 KeyboardKit separate its parts into namespaces, where the `Keyboard` namespace contains the essential foundation types.

+[TODO] Cover more types!

 ## Keyboard context